 Creating a view

-5) (Optional) If you'd like to only show a filtered list of records in your view, click the filters icon, and assign some filters to your new view.
+(Optional) If you'd like to only show a filtered list of records in your view, click the filters icon, and assign some filters to your new view.
 You can save them by clicking the Save View button under your filters.

 One of the most useful features of views is the ability to assign filters to them.
 This lets you see the data that matters to you in the view - and no more.